08-belle/Balladoriel-8396/resources/notes.md

 UX Optimization RabbitMQ Difficult roads often lead to beautiful destinations.
 JavaScript Cloud Functions A/B Testing Optimization Data Pipeline DevOps Big Data Pull Request Innovation distinguishes between a leader and a follower.
+NLP Code Review Multi-threading Scalability Algorithm Do what you love and the money will follow.
+Deployment Stay hungry, stay foolish.
+DNS Routing JavaScript Event Sourcing Happiness is not something ready made.
+It comes from your own actions.